SylvainTirreau/hubspot-cms-JetBrains/REFERENCES.md

 Parameters:
 - check(string) A second string to check is the start of the first string

+## styleTab.group
+Style Tab Field Group

 ## subscription_confirmation_url
 Prints the URL of the subscription preferences confirmation page.
 This URL is dynamically generated on send.

 ## subscription_name
 Prints the name of the Email Type specified for that email.

+## true
+Return true if object is a boolean and true

 ## truthy
 Return true if object is 'truthy'